dwyl/phoenix-chat-example/README.md

 or "Test Driven Development" (TDD), we recommend reading/following the "absolute basic" tutorial:_ https://github.com/dwyl/learn-tdd

-### 13. Run the Default/Generated Tests
+## 13. Run the Default/Generated Tests

-When ever you create a new Phoenix app or add a new feature (_like a channel_),
+Whenever you create a new Phoenix app or add a new feature (_like a channel_),
 Phoenix _generates_ a new test for you.